Merit Based Scholarships for Entering Students

 All applicants to the College—with the exception of transfer applicants—are automatically considered for merit-based scholarships.
 Notification of scholarships takes place at the time of admission and the scholarships are renewable for each of the student’s four years at the College.

-Approximately 34% of the students admitted to the Scripps Class of 2017 were awarded merit-based scholarships.
+Approximately 31% of the students admitted to the Scripps Entering Class of Fall 2017 were awarded merit-based scholarships.

 Questions about merit-based scholarships should be directed to the Office of Admission at (909) 621-8149.

 The following Scripps College sponsored merit scholarships are the only three awards available for continuing students to apply for after the point of admission.

 The Ellen Clark Revelle Scholarship (“The Nellie”) is awarded to a continuing student who demonstrates financial need and fully engages in leadership activities in the Scripps community and beyond.
 Honoring alumna and former trustee Ellen Clark Revelle ’31.